Political positions of Ronald Reagan: Environment

+In 1980, Reagan lamented regulations on air pollution.

+In 1981, Reagan pledged to abolish the United States Department of Energy.

 Reagan dismissed acid rain and proposals to halt it as burdensome to industry.
 In the early 1980s, pollution had become an issue in Canada, and Prime Minister Pierre Trudeau objected to the pollution originating in U.S. factory smokestacks in the midwest.
 The Environmental Protection Agency implored Reagan to make a major budget commitment to reduce acid rain, but Reagan rejected the proposal and deemed it as wasteful government spending.
 He questioned scientific evidence on the causes of acid rain.

+In 1982, Reagan proposed selling federal land as a way to reduce the deficit.